ermshiperete/whalebuilder/README.md

 If you do not wish to use a pre-built base image, you can create your own base image by using "`whalebuilder create`".
 For example,

-    $ whalebuilder create whalebuilder_debian:stable
+    $ whalebuilder create whalebuilder_debian:sid

-will create a Docker image named `whalebuilder_debian:stable` that will contain a Debian stable build environment, based of Docker's debian image, and
+will create a Docker image named `whalebuilder_debian:sid` that will contain a Debian sid build environment, based off Docker's debian image, and

-    $ whalebuilder create -r unstable whalebuilder_debian:sid
+    $ whalebuilder create -r testing whalebuilder_debian:testing

-will create a Docker image named `whalebuilder_debian:sid` that will contain a Debian unstable build environment.
+will create a Docker image named `whalebuilder_debian:testing` that will contain a Debian testing build environment (e.g. for building a bugfix package during a release freeze).

 For more information, see `whalebuilder --help`.